 Adequate, affordable housing is an essential component in maintaining healthy households, strengthening communities, establishing bonds among neighbors, creating the expectation for effective schools, and building healthy business districts.
 The needs in socioeconomically disadvantaged neighborhoods are often greater than what the federal, state, and local governments are able to provide.

-Claretian Associates is a singular resource for affordable housing in the South Chicago region.
-It aspires to create a community that is affordable, safe, and equitable, and it fosters a sense of safety and community.
-It has created over 240 affordable homes and apartments in a 12-block area and has simultaneously worked with other community partners to undertake housing development projects and services that have enriched the lives of Southeast Chicago residents.
-It has also developed and sold over 40 single-family homes through the city’s New Homes for Chicago program and plans to develop an additional 89 units in the coming years.
-Claretian Associates has transformed a geographic area into a community.
+Claretian Associates (CA) is a vital and nationally recognized resource for affordable housing in the South Chicago region.
+CA aspires to create a community that is affordable, safe, and equitable.
+It has created over 250 affordable homes and apartments in a 12-block area and has simultaneously worked with other community advocates to undertake housing development projects and services that have enriched the lives of Southeast Chicago residents.
+CA has also developed and sold over 40 single-family homes through the city’s New Homes for Chicago program and plans to develop an additional 89 units in the coming years.
+Claretian Associates has transformed a once desolate and impoverished geographic area into a resilient and thriving community.

 Other notable impacts: